 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8 inches up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24" models only).
+Noncombustible material must extend at least 8 inches up.
+If noncombustible material is less than 12", you must install the fireplace hood accessory.
 Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figure 5 and Figures 6 and 7, page 9, for minimum clearances.
+See Figure 5, and Figures 6 and 7, page 9, for minimum clearances.
 IMPORTANT: If you cannot meet these minimum clearances, you must operate heater with chimney flue damper open.
 Go to Installing Damper Clamp Accessory for Vented Operation, page 10.

-Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
-Between 8" and 12" 24" and 30" Models: Install fireplace hood accessory (HDABK or HDABR, see Accessories , page 22).
+Requirements for Safe Installation

+Noncombustible material OK.

+24" or 30" Models: Install fireplace hood accessory (HDABK or HDABR see Accessories , page 24).

 18" Model: Noncombustible material OK.

-Less than 8" Noncombustible material must be extended to at least 8".
+Noncombustible material must be extended to at least 8".
 See Between 8" and 12" , above.
 If you cannot extend material, you must operate heater with flue damper open.